Skip to Main Content

 • Only cross at the intersection and use the crosswalk if one is available.

-• Always follow traffic control devices.
+• Always follow traffic control devices, including obeying traffic signs and signals, especially at crosswalks.
 If the light tells you not to cross, don’t fling yourself into the intersection.

 • Never jaywalk, since motorists are not expecting you to appear in the middle of the road.